leandromsales/tempo-assessment/README.md

 8. Return a better structure for not found requests (eg. getting a user that id is not in the database).
 Nowadays we are return null.
 9. Add more unit tests
 10. Implement CI/CD pipilines & Gitflow
+11. Implement the API using asynchronous event-driven requests (use WebFlux)